 We are committed to providing an environment that supports our philosophy of caring and healing for both patients and families.
+Family may include any person(s) who play a significant role in an individual’s life, such as spouses, domestic partners, same- and different-sex significant others, parents and others in caretaker roles.
 Our visiting policies have few restrictions, because we believe that families provide much-needed emotional support for patients.
-We do ask you to adhere to the following principles to ensure that the environment is safe and promotes healing for everyone:
+We do ask you to adhere to the following principles to ensure that the environment is safe and promotes healing for everyone

 - Children may visit if supervised at all times by a responsible adult other than the patient.
 Visitors under 16 years of age may be screened by a nurse for infectious diseases.

 - Do not visit if you have a cold, virus, rash or recent exposure to a communicable disease.